BYUHPC/sci-comp-course/project/phase3.md

 Set `rows` to 800, where it will stay for the rest of the assignment, and compile and time once more for comparison to subsequent changes.

 Fix any other functions (along with [lambdas](https://en.cppreference.com/w/cpp/language/lambda#Lambda_capture), [range-based for loops](https://en.cppreference.com/w/cpp/language/range-for#Example), etc.) that should take arguments by const reference rather than by value.
-When you're done and have recompiled, the `system` field from `time`'s output should be close to zero. **How much more of a speedup do these changes yield?
+When you're done and have recompiled, the `system` field from `time`'s output should be a very small portion of the `real` time. **How much more of a speedup do these changes yield?
 Why isn't it as significant**?